 Ranked second in Europe for its port activity, the bold Flemish city of Antwerp is more than just a major port.
 Cultural dynamism is its driving force.
-Recently the city has completely re-positioned itself on the events market especially since the opening of a top-class conference center only a few months ago.
+Recently the city has completely re-positioned itself on the events market especially since the opening of a top-class conference center in April 2017.

 The Flanders Meeting & Convention Center Antwerp

 The most recent highlight for MICE is none other than the opening of the Flanders Meeting & Convention Center Antwerp, a high-performance conference center housed by part of the huge, renovated, historic zoo.
 A magnificent building inside which the new MICE tool benefits from the Queen Elisabeth Hall.
 This world-class auditorium with flawless acoustics is used, in particular, by the Antwerp Symphony Orchestra, the new concert hall's resident orchestra.
 It also contains a series of unique rooms in its historic wing, such as Darwin Hall with its impressive whale skeleton.
 This is located just a few meters from the Radisson Blu hotel, making it very convenient for bigger conferences and events.

 Other than this new location, organizers can also choose from sites that are purely event-oriented, with industrial design such as Pomphuis, or the famous De Koninck Brewery, which offers a discovery production tour; suitable for large groups, such as Stuurboord, and the atypical De Ark; as well as sophisticated jewels, such as Paleis op de Meir and Happaert House, and high-caliber restaurants like Zilte and The Jane.